dessalines/essays/RR/vote_proposal.md

 I have two proposals having to do with the way national holds votes.

-1) Switch away from the representative(grouped) voting that we do now, to individual, low-level voting (direct democracy).
+1. Switch away from the representative(grouped) voting that we do now, to individual, low-level voting (direct democracy).
-2) Switch to range voting (probably using either [this site](https://simplevote.ml/#/poll/QL5) that I built, or facebook(approval voting)).
+2. Switch to range voting (probably using either [this site(a sample poll for us)](https://simplevote.ml/#/poll/QL5) that I built, or facebook).

 # 1) Doing away with representative voting